 Furthermore, keyword selections may be of different importance for the success of a query.
-Lucene's query language allows one to set weights (so-called boost factors) and 'required' markers (using the '+' character) to any keyword in a query.
+Lucene's query language allows one to set weights (so-called boost factors) and required markers (using the '+' character) to any keyword in a query.

 Different keyword selections (using certain features, constraints and weights) are combined in a disjunctive way to form complex queries.
-Keywords from different selections that query the same index field are combined using simple heuristics (more specific constraints overwrite less specific ones and 'required' markers overwrite boost factors).
+Keywords from different selections that query the same index field are combined using simple heuristics (more specific constraints overwrite less specific ones and required marker overwrite boost factors).
 In our experiments we limit ourselves to restrictions on a small sub-set of part-of-speech labels (noun, adjective and verb) and a small sub-set of dependency relation types (direct object, modifier, apposition and subject).
-We also stipulate that relation type constraints are more specific than part-of-speech constraints.
+We also define that relation type constraints are more specific than part-of-speech constraints.

 Finally, we also use the question type produced by question analyses.
-In many cases we are looking for named entities which are answers to factoid questions.
-Therefore, we match question types with expected answer types in terms of named entities
+In many cases we are looking for named entities being answers to factoid questions.
+Therefore, we match question types with expected answer types in terms of named entities (if applicable) in order to match keywords in the neTypes layer of the index.
+Figure 2 shows an example query assembled from a number of keyword selections.

-Figure 2.
-IR Parameter optimisation using a genetic algorithm
+Figure 3.
+IR Parameter optimisation using a genetic algorithm.